suhanibansal-05/ProffCover/README.md

-﻿# Professional Cover letter generator
+﻿# Professional Cover letter generator with AI

 This project creates a chatbot API that simulates a phi model from gaianet agent.
 The AI focuses on job related cover letters and since the cover letters are a crucial part of getting a job this AI has some real world implications.